FruitbatM/trail-run-adventures/README.md

 - [Adobe Photoshop Express](https://photoshop.adobe.com/) was used for resizing and cropping the images used on the website.
 - [TinyJPG](https://tinyjpg.com/) was used for compressing images while preserving transparency.
 - [Techsini](http://techsini.com/multi-mockup/index.php) was used to create the responsive mockup image.
-- [Paint 3D](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used to modifiy couple of images.
+- [Paint 3D](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used to modifiy and crop images.
 - [Coolors](https://coolors.co/) was used for color palette used on the website.
 - [CSS Autoprefixer](https://autoprefixer.github.io/) was used for adding CSS vendor prefixes.
 - [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was used to test and debug the code.
 - [Animate On Scroll Library](https://michalsnik.github.io/aos/) was used to integrate animate on scroll effect on home page.
 - [Randomkeygen](https://randomkeygen.com/) was used to generate random passwords and keys.
 - [Canva](https://www.canva.com/) was used to design and create the brand logo and favicon
+- [Dbdiagram](https://dbdiagram.io/) was used to make a diagram of my database schema.

 # Testing

 Testing process was written in a separate file.
 [Please click here for the testing process](TESTING.md) .

 # Version Control